 “Never doubt a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” -Margaret Mead

-Tyler Carroll, originally from Parker CO, came to Laramie in 2013 to attend the University of Wyoming.
-Working on majors in Geography and Environment and Natural Resources, as well as minors in Sustainability and Outdoor Leadership.
-Tyler gained a passion for the outdoors through Boy Scouts, where he earned the rank of Eagle and was introduced to conservation with his Eagle Scout project which included fire mitigation and trail building.
-He worked for the WCC last summer as a crew member which further established his passion for conservation work and this past semester Tyler started working at the Outdoor Program as a trip leader.
-Both programs allowed him to recognize how much he loves leading others in the outdoors.
+Originally from Parker CO, Tyler came to Laramie in 2013 to attend the University of Wyoming.
+Tyler is currently majoring in Geography and Environment and Natural Resources, and minors in Sustainability and Outdoor Leadership.
+Tyler gained a passion for the outdoors through Boy Scouts, where he earned the rank of Eagle and was introduced to conservation.
+He worked for the WCC in 2016 as a crew member then as a crew leader in 2017 which further established his passion for conservation work.
+Last year Tyler worked at the Outdoor Program as a trip leader which also reestablished his desire to lead in an outdoor setting.
 The majority of his free time is spent outdoors mountain biking, skiing, hiking, rafting, fly-fishing, and really anything else you can do outside.

 “Conservation is a cause that has no end.
 There is no point at which we will say our work is finished” –Rachel Carson